root-project/root/docbook/minuit2/Minuit2.md

 ### Getting the Right Minimum with Limits ###

-If $\mbox{\tt MIGRAD}$ converges normally to a point where no parameter is near one of its limits, then the existence of limits has probably not prevented M from finding the right minimum.
-On the other hand, if one or more parameters is near its limit at the minimum, this may be because the true minimum is indeed at a limit, or it may be because the minimizer has become “blocked” at a limit.
+If $\mbox{MIGRAD}$ converges normally to a point where no parameter is near one of its limits, then the existence of limits has probably not prevented M from finding the right minimum.
+On the other hand, if one or more parameters is near its limit at the minimum, this may be because the true minimum is indeed at a limit, or it may be because the minimizer has become "blocked" at a limit.
 This may normally happen only if the parameter is so close to a limit (internal value at an odd multiple of $\pm \frac{ \pi}{ 2}$ that M prints a warning to this effect when it prints the parameter values.